genuinetools/bpfd/README.md

 containerRuntimes = ["docker","kube"]
 ```

-If you are wondering where the `command` key comes from it's defined in the
+If you are wondering where the `command` key comes from, it's defined in the
 `exec` program [here](https://github.com/jessfraz/bpfd/blob/master/program/exec/exec.go#L200).

 ### Actions